-One challenge that many parents and grandparents face is helping “How To Help Adult Kids With Addiction.”
-The adult children who find themselves with “addictive habit” find it hard to live without self-destructive habits.
-This can sometimes interfere with the raising their own children and being productive.
+One challenge many parents and grandparents face is “How To Help Adult Kids With Addiction?”
+The adult children with “addictive habit” find it hard to live without self-destructive habits.
+This can sometimes interfere with raising their own children and being productive.

 How to Help Adult Kids with Addiction

 Addictions are complex and hard to understand.
 They tear apart the very fabric of a family unit.
 Often it looks like they don’t want to raise their own children, or that they don’t care.
 Their parents, who are the parenting grandparent, often feel guilty and ashamed of their adult child’s inability to break their habit.
 Secrets, chaos, co-dependency, lies, and untruths accompany addictions.
 Addiction doesn’t just affect an individual; it impacts entire families.
 When grandparents are raising their grandchildren because their own adult child has an addiction, three generations are impacted!

 American Society of Addiction Medicine (ASAM) views addiction as a “primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social, and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.”